tomorrowdevs-projects/programming-basics/projects/m1/033-shipping-calculator/README.md

 # Shipping Calculator

-Words like first, second and third are referred to as ordinal numbers.
-In this exercise, you will write a function that takes an integer as its only parameter and returns a string containing the appropriate English ordinal number as its only result.
-Your function must handle the integers between 1 and 12 (inclusive).
-It should return an empty string if the function is called with an argument outside of this range.
-Include a main program that demonstrates your function by displaying each integer from 1 to 12 and its ordinal number.
-Your main program should only run when your file has not been imported into another program.
+An online retailer provides express shipping for many of its items at a rate of €10.99 for the first item in an order, and $2.95 for each subsequent item in the same order.
+Write a function that takes the number of items in the order as its only parameter.
+Return the shipping charge for the order as the function’s result.
+Include a main program that reads the number of items purchased from the user and displays the shipping charge.

 # Documentation